yusufmafif/yusufmafif/README.md

-I'm Yusuf M Afif
+I'm Yusuf M. Afif
-I'm passionate about technology, coding, and creating things that make a positive impact.
+I'm passionate about coding and creating things that make a positive impact.

-🌐 I'm currently exploring various technologies and frameworks in Javascript particullaty :
+I'm currently exploring various technologies and frameworks in Javascript particularly :

-🌐 Frontend development using React
+Frontend development using React (NextJS)
-🚀 Backend development with Node.js
+Backend development with Node.js
 Database with PostgresQL
 and few SaaS things

-📫 How to Reach Me
 You can connect with me via:

 Email: afif.yusuf@gmail.com